-All Teachers
+All students

-- need to be familiar with and understand the academic honesty policy, and the assessment policy. - must be firm, fair and consistent in applying this policy. - should collaborate with Academic Literacy Teachers when needed or consult the ERIS scope and sequence document for Academic Literacy. - have the responsibility to record issue pertaining to Academic Honesty and report to the Headof School (HoS) and the appropriate Coordinators. - are expected to continuously place great emphasis on academic honesty and integrity in allaspects of the school. - demonstrate academic honesty with resources, worksheets, photocopies etc. (e.g., throughacknowledging sources).
+- are expected to be familiar with and understand the academic honesty policy, and the assessment policy; - must accept full responsibility for the academic honesty of their own work; - should actively seek guidance and help from Academic Literacy teachers, subject teacher as well as the librarian as appropriate; - need to be familiar with the Modern Language Association (MLA) style of referencing.
+All teachers - need to be familiar with and understand the academic honesty policy, and the assessment policy; - must be firm, fair and consistent in applying this policy; - should collaborate with Academic Literacy Teachers when needed or consult the Enko Maputo scope and sequence document for Academic Literacy; - have the responsibility to record issue pertaining to Academic Honesty and report to the Head of School (HoS) and the appropriate Coordinators; - are expected to continuously place great emphasis on academic honesty and integrity in all aspects of the school;

+• demonstrate academic honesty with resources, worksheets, photocopies etc. (e.g. through acknowledging sources).